 Because of the highly interdisciplinary nature of the overarching questions that drive my research, that is, understanding the evolution of microbial metabolisms and their intimate interactions with paleo-environments, a wide range of tools are necessary.
 These include stable isotope geochemistry, environmental observations, pure culture microbial experiments, modeling of intracellular dynamics, and construction of three-dimensional models of crucial proteins in key metabolic pathways.
-These tools can be expanded to other metabolic pathways.
 A full list of publications on these projects is available in my C.V.

 Deconstructing metabolic pathways using mutants A precise knowledge of step-specific sulfur isotope effects during microbial sulfate reduction and microbial sulfur disproportionation is crucial to the interpretation of their sulfur isotopic signature.
 For this, it is essential to explore the cellular-level fractionation factor during specific steps of each reaction network via highly targeted experiments.
 This is now possible by virtue of a suite of molecular tools that allow building mutants with modified reaction networks.
 In my work, I have made use of the availability of such bacterial strains to further our mechanistic understanding of the biochemistry of microbial sulfate reduction, specifically during sulfite uptake and ensuing reduction.
 Future projects will aim at applying the same molecular tools to microbial sulfur disproportionation to further our understanding of the biochemical mechanisms underpinning this pathway.